 I often get asked why I want to leave home and travel.
 Won’t I miss everyone and everything?
 Won’t I get lonely?
 What am I running away from?

-We all have our reasons for traveling: wanderlust, the love of a new culture, a desire to just leave it all behind, the need to forget, or the need to meet new people.
+We all have our reasons for traveling: wanderlust, the love of a different culture, a desire to just leave it all behind, the need to forget, or a want to meet new people.
 Travel becomes a way for people to deal with different situations, experience new things, or help search for a sense of self.
 At its core, budget travel is a personal development tool.
 It’s a way for us to grow and learn and connect.

 And because budget travel offers so much to so many different people, travel holds an allure for us all.
 St. Augustine once, “The world is a book, and he who doesn’t travel reads only one page.”
 I keep that quote, and a famous one by Mark Twain about having no regrets, in my mind constantly.

 In the book of the world, all the pages are different.
 Everything is new, everything is changing.
 I believe that is why we travel – for the change.
 Whether you’re going to see a pyramid or experience a new culture, whether you are going to get away or to learn, and whether you go for a month or a year, we all go because we seek change.
 We seek something different.
-A change in self, attitude, daily routine, or impressions of another culture, change is the one thing travel brings us.
+A change of self, attitude, daily routine, or impressions of another culture, change is the one thing travel brings us.

-In this modern world of 9 to 5, mortgages, carpools, and bills, our days can get pretty regimented and become pretty boring.
-Typically, our days rarely exhibit huge change.
+In this modern world of 9-to-5, mortgages, carpools, and bills, our days can get pretty regimented.
 Under the weight of mindlessly moving from day to day, we often lose track of what’s important to us and what our goals are.
-We get so caught between commutes and errands or driving the kids to soccer, that we forget how to breathe and to smell those roses.
+We get so caught between commutes and errands or driving the kids to soccer, that we forget how to breathe and smell those roses.